 Preparing for Surgery

-Before your surgery, a member of your orthopedic care team may speak with you about making a plan for your rehabilitation when you leave the hospital.
-This plan will be based on your physical condition prior to surgery and the available help that you have at home.
+At TidalHealth, before your surgery, a member of the orthopedic team may speak with you about preparing for your continued recovery when you leave the hospital.

 This type of service helps patients get out of their homes and into the community in a setting equipped to help them reach their highest functional ability.
 Patients typically go to outpatient physical therapy three times per week.